Clomid vs Letrozole for Fertility

 Clomid Resistance

-Clomid successfully induces ovulation in many patients, but it is not effective for everyone.
+Clomid may induce ovulation in many patients, but it is not effective for everyone.
 If ovulation does not occur, a doctor may increase the dosage.
 When higher doses still fail, the patient is considered Clomid resistant.

 There are several reasons why Clomid resistance may occur.
-Women with a body mass index (BMI) over 25 have a reduced likelihood of responding to the medication.
-In addition, those with hyperprolactinemia—elevated prolactin levels in the blood—may also fail to respond effectively to Clomid.
+The most common are in women with a body mass index (BMI) over 25.as well as those with an elevated prolactin level.
 Women with PCOS are the most common to experience Clomid resistance, especially those who are diagnosed with insulin resistance or with hyperandrogenic levels.

 Research has shown that Letrozole can help to induce ovulation for some women who have previously failed with Clomid or are considered “Clomid Resistant.”

-In one study, Letrozole significantly improved ovulation rates and live birth rates for women who failed to ovulate with Clomid treatment.
+In one study, Letrozole significantly improved ovulation rates and live birth rates for women who failed to ovulate with Clomid.

 Clomid vs. Letrozole Pregnancy & Live Birth Rates – PCOS